russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 There is no perfect recipe for quick learning.
 The result will depend on your characteristics, learning goal, amount of free time, and persistence.
 However, some secrets and life hacks can make life easier for beginners.

-It is believed that effective learning requires practice and more practice.
-Many are convinced that if you repeat a lot, you will remember it for a long time.
-But even better is active learning.
-For example, retelling information in your own words is better than simply re-reading or cramming.
 Knowledge is better absorbed if you consider it in a wider context, and combining knowledge into so-called mental models makes it easier to remember complex material.
-Read about the secrets of effective learning in the book 'Make It Stick: The Science of Successful Learning' by Peter C. Brown.
+Uncover the secrets of effective learning in the book 'Make It Stick: The Science of Successful Learning' by Peter C. Brown.

-Barbara Oakley advises against underlining a lot.
+American professor and Coursera's top instructor Barbara Oakley advises against underlining a lot.
 Note-taking is more effective than summarizing the main points.

 "Don't fool yourself into thinking that simply underlining something with a pen or pencil will automatically implant it in your brain."

 If you are visual, try mind mapping, a technique that allows you to organize information visually through a diagram.
 First, you write the word in the center of a blank sheet of paper.
-From there, you write the main ideas and keywords and connect them directly to the central concept.
-Other related ideas will continue to branch out.

 Hands-on experience can be referred to as active learning.
 Practicing new skills rather than just reading about them is the best process for creating new brain connections.